syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 '#VALUE!'-occurs when numeric arguments use data types that are non-numeric.

-'#NUM!'-occurs when numeric arguments are values that are not valid.
+'#NUM!'-occurs when numeric arguments have values that are not valid.

 #### Norm.S.Dist